Dartui/browser-language/README.md

 While requesting for data, browsers are sending `Accept-Language` header to server.
 It contains information about which language user can understand.
 We can use this value to serve content for users with their preferred language automatically.

-Unfourunately, `Accept-Language` header is a bit complicated and needs parsing.
+Unfortunately, `Accept-Language` header is a bit complicated and needs parsing.
 That is the reason why you may need this package.

 ## Installation